MemZ15/Vault-Ripper/README.md

 ## 🚀 Overview

-KMT leverages low-level techniques to interact with and manipulate core kernel components without relying on standard (and often monitored) API calls.
+VRF leverages low-level techniques to interact with and manipulate core kernel components without relying on standard (and often monitored) API calls.
 The framework supports:

 - Kernel base resolution via IDT (no module enumeration)
 - Export table parsing and AOB scanning